color-tv/Color-tvOS-SDK/README.md

 ####Download & Unzip SDK

-Drag and drop the RPLTAdFramework.framework directory into Xcode under *Frameworks*.
+Drag and drop the COLORAdFramework.framework directory into Xcode under *Frameworks*.
 Open your project in Xcode and go to project settings.
 Select *General* and choose proper target, it name in most cases corresponds to name of your project.

 ![Xcode configuration](https://www.filepicker.io/api/file/ncUuqdGR1GSOBtTaoUE3)